- About AHRD

 The Elwood F. Holton III Research Excellence Award, named for the first editor of HRDR, is awarded for the outstanding Development Review refereed article in each annual volume.

 This is a Journal-sponsored award.
-Please contact the Chairs for more information.
+Contact the Chairs for more information.

 Award Decisions to the Office: All awards winners are due back to email@example.com by Monday – January 8, 2018 at 5:00pm Eastern time.